Jorge Barbosa (footballer)

-Jorge Barbosa de Lima (born 6 August 1979) is a Brazilian footballer who plays as a forward for Universidad in the Costa Rican Primera División.
+Jorge Barbosa de Lima (born 6 August 1979) is a Brazilian former footballer who played as a forward.

 Club career

 Barbos became the foreigner to play for most different clubs in Costa Rica when he joined Cartaginés in 2009.
 In April 2010, he joined Águilas Guanacastecas from Cartaginés but ended up playing for Barrio México.

 Herediano

 La Flecha Barbosa was the third highest goal scorer in the 2011-12 CONCACAF Champions League.
 He rejoined them from the Guatemalan side Antigua in January 2013, but was released by the club in June 2013.